nitayneeman/react-components-styleguide/README.md

 The purpose is to guide developers in a clear and cohesive way when specifying design systems' components or applicative ones.

+Although suggestions below were collected from popular design systems, they are still opinionated.
+You don't have to completely adhere, but rather consider them.

 ## Table of Contents

 - [Components](#components)